galaxyproject/galaxy-hub/src/tutorials/g101/index.md

 ### Hiding intermediate steps

-Among multiple things you can do with workflows I will just mention one.
 When workflow is executed one is usually interested in the final product and not in the intermediate steps.
 These steps can be hidden by mousing over a small asterisk in the lower right corner of every tool:

 |        |
 |--------|